gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 A modest 7 frames.
 We can work with that.
 So how do we get Link walking in our game engine?

 Performing sprite animation in code isn’t overly complex.
 It mostly comes down to preference rather than performance.
 Given the PNG sprite above, we _could_ simply loop through each slice and once we reach the end, loop backwards through (the walk animation needs to swing like a pendulum so that the feet don’t suddenly jump from one foot to the next).
 But a nicer solution is to list sprite positions as an array and loop through that instead.
-We’re trading a minor increase in space (storing the sequence) for much simpler code.

 Before we get into the mechanics of our spriting engine, we need to take another look at our `drawImage()` function.
 In the last iteration, we drew Link to the screen with: